dome9/cloud-bots-azure/dome9CloudBots/bots/bots.md

 # Bots

+## sql_enable_azure_ad_authentication

+What it does: Sets an Azure SQL Server to use Azure AD authentication for Administrators
+Usage: sql_enable_azure_ad_authentication <azure-ad-admin-email> <azure-ad-admin-sid> <azure-ad-tenant-id>
+Usage: Example sql_enable_azure_ad_authentication sqladmin@mytenant.onmicrosoft.com 2be17144-2741-1111-ce5e-614a7bb5a9b5
+Limitations: None

 ## storage_account_disable_public_network_access

 What it does: Sets an Azure storage account to allow access only from VNet traffic (changes *"Allow access from all networks"* to disabled)